-Protean 3D's "prediction tracks" can be used to evaluate secondary structural characteristics of a sequence.
-The Analysis view displays a graphical representation of all prediction tracks that have been applied to the active sequence or structure using the Tracks panel.
+Once a sequence has been opened, the Analysis view shows a default selection of "prediction tracks" that can be used to evaluate secondary structural characteristics of a sequence.
+You can add more tracks to the Analysis view or hide unwanted tracks using the Tracks panel.